saswatasarkar13/PfSense-Auto-Reboot/README.md

     ```
     vi PfReboot.sh
     ```
     6. Press ```i```.
-To got insert mode for VI editor.
+To get into insert mode for Vi editor.

-    7. Press ```Ctrl+Shift+V``` To Paste which you copied on the 1st step.
+    7. Press ```Ctrl+Shift+V``` To Paste the script which you copied on the 1st step.

     8. Change your wan adapter name, if required (mine is re0).

     9. (OPTONAL) Change the script to customize your experience.
-        - Change the public ip for cloudflare to your liking. and make it is a always on public ip and does respond to ping (ICMP).
+        - Change the public ip of cloudflare to your liking (public server).
+But make sure it is a always on public ip address and does respond to ping (ICMP).
-        - Uncomment it if you like to see a feedback on the console.
-By Default it is off.
+        - Uncomment the print lines. if you want to see feedback on the console.
+But by-default it is off.

     10. After Pasting the Script.
 Press ```ESC``` then ```:x``` to exit from the vi editor.

-* To test the script on your local pfsense router.
+* To test the script on your local pfsense box.

-    1. Install bash if not installed already.
+    1. Install bash, if not installed already.
     ```
     pkg install bash
     ```